Would you like to learn more about my Saudi Diva life?

 A few months later, I was at the highest mountain-top school campus in Leysin, Switzerland, I was taking a Bachelors in Business Administration course, and I was there all by myself!

 Ah yes, the sweet taste of independence and total freedom.
 After 18 years of living in Saudi with controlling parents, I was able to finally let go and breathe.
 This huge sense of freedom and comfort didn’t last for long though.
 Two lovely school semesters later, and I was back to Saudi!
+My Saudi Diva dream was over.

 My beautiful Swiss dream had come to an end, and my sense of liberty and living life as I pleased came to a complete halt all over again.
 I was back home – living with my parents and my over-protective and extremely controlling mother.

-Why was I back to Saudi? what happened? wasn’t I doing a Bachelors course in Leysin? that could take up to four years.
+Why was I back to Saudi?
+What happened?
+Wasn’t I doing a Bachelors course in Leysin?
+That could take up to four years.
 Four complete years of total freedom and European bliss!

 Stay tuned to the next post to find out what happened and why I went back to Saudi before completing the course.
 Why was that dream to escape my Saudi home and confining lifestyle put on pause mode.
 What made me go back before completing my degree? wasn’t I happy in Switzerland?
 It was my choice after all, wasn’t it?